CESNET/metacentrum-user-docs/docs/advanced/grid-infrastruct/index.md

 ## Frontends and storages

+A **frontend** is a single machine intended for user logins and ligh pre- and post-processing of data.

+A **storage** is a large disc array where user data (user home directories) are kept.

+!!! note "Storage names"
+    Storages are named according to their physical location (city) + number.

+As there is not one huge storage, but several large and loosely interconnected storages, users have access to **several different home directories**.

+Every frontend has a `/home` directory mounted to one of the storages, e.g. `/home` of frontend `skirit.metacentrum.cz` is mounted on `/storage/brno2/home`, so when an user is logged on `skirit`, the commands `ls ~` and `ls /storage/brno2/home/user123` are equivalent.

-A frontend has a native home directory on one, and only one, storage; however this is not true the other way round: a home directory on a certain storage may be mounted by more than one frontend.
+A frontend has a native home directory on one, and only one, storage; however this is not true the other way round: a home directory on a certain storage may be mounted by more than one frontend:

     user123@user123-XPS-13-9370:~$ ssh nympha.zcu.cz
     ...